AnarchyEcho/Website_Client_Template/README.md

 # Website_Client_Template
 This repository is a template for any websites you may wish to create an app/client for via electronjs.
+## How to get it running
-To start and have the project ready do
+To begin with do
 ```
 yarn
 ```